 What Is a Notice to Perform?

-Real estate agents in California commonly advise their sellers to use the Notice to Buyer to Perform to try to make the buyer remove contingencies.
-The C.A.R. purchase contract spells out the time period for contingency releases.
+Real estate agents in California commonly advise sellers to use the Notice to Buyer to Perform to encourage the buyer to remove contingencies.
+The C.A.R. purchase contract spells out the period for contingency releases.

 If the buyer does not remove the contingencies in writing, those contingencies may stay in effect.
-They do not expire because the time period has passed.
-The contingencies to be removed can be all of the contingencies or one of the following contingencies, or any combination thereof, depending on which box is checked.
-Here are a few types of contingencies:
+They do not expire because the time has passed.
+Real estate transactions can be full of contingencies and the notice can help in removing one or several of the specifications.
+Common contingencies include:

 Buyers may not be aware that when they sign a C.A.R. purchase agreement, they are making contractual agreements with the seller to do certain things.
 These obligations might be to deliver signed documents to the seller by a particular date or to provide other forms of evidence of qualification to purchase.
 Before a seller can cancel a contract due to the buyer's failure to do any of these things, the seller is obligated to send the buyer a notice demanding that the buyer perform.
-Some of these contractual actions are the following:
+Some common contractual actions are:

-Why Do Sellers Sign a Notice to Buyer to Perform
+Why Use a Notice to Buyer to Perform?

 Sellers demand that buyers perform because sellers don't want to drag out an escrow, only to find out the buyers have no intention of closing.
 In the case of a contingency release, the seller may be entitled to the buyer's earnest money deposit if the buyer later cancels the transaction after releasing all contingencies.
 The amount of the deposit the seller may retain is defined in liquidated damages.